Designing a lamp timer for your bedroom that shuts off on its own seems awesome but begin with caution.

 - Connect the positive and negative terminals of the power supply to the respective rails on the PCB.

-- Press the push button to initiate the circuit.
+- Press the push button to start the circuit.

 Adjustments:

-- Experiment with different resistor and capacitor values for varied delay times.
+- Experiment with different resistor and capacitor values for different delay times.

 - Ensure that all connections are secure and that there are no loose wires.